JulioBonilla11894/holbertonschool-hbnb/part2/README.md

 ## Description:

 This HBnB simulates a more simplified version of an Airbnb, due for it being full-stack web application.

 It also focuses on building s RESTful API with Flask, which adds a persistent data storage and structuring the app to be easy to scale and to maintain.

+## Feature:

+* Authentication and Management for users: Safe user sign-up, login and access management.

+* RESTful API: Endpoint versions for smooth integration with frontend or external services.

+* CRUD Operation: It can Create, Read, Update, and Delete functionalities for Places, Amenities, Users and Reviews.

+* Facade Pattern: It simplifies the service layer interactions

 # Project Structure